 Understand that on board, in the entertainment hierarchy, although the lectures are very important to the guests, they are near the bottom of the barrel in terms of production.
 The folks who do the staging are much more focused on the big production shows than mere lectures.
 On most ships the lectures are recorded, #1 for broadcast on cabin TV, and #2 for review by the home office who will determine if you are invited back.
 I’ll share with you a few talks so you can get the idea.
 Unfortunately, the recording technology sucks, but you’ll get the idea.

 Often I also get to work with the ship videographer making DVDs of the cruises which are then sold to guests.
-Here are a few clips and at the conclusion of the Amazonia talk is a video which I narrated.
+Here are a few clips.